 Women's Role in Kuwait

-In 1999, the emir gave woman the right to vote but Parliament defeated the emir’s decree.
+In 1999, the emir gave woman the right to vote, but Parliament defeated the emir’s decree.
 Then in May 2005, Kuwait abandoned its 1999, ban on woman's suffrage, and in June a woman was appointed to the cabinet.
 In April 2006, women voted for the first time.
 Women are quite often employed as teachers.

 There are basically three types of dress in Kuwait: Western styles, traditional dress and Islamic dress.
-The traditional dress is called the darrah or the hiiab (which is the traditional with a scarf on the head leaving the face unveiled, however, currently some women are wearing western clothing, unlike other middle eastern Muslim countries.
+The traditional dress is called the darrah or the hiiab (which is the traditional with a scarf covering the head leaving the face unveiled, however, currently some women are wearing western clothing, unlike other middle eastern Muslim countries.

 Kuwaiti Men Enjoying Music